Fort Sturgeon

 Fort Sturgeon (1776–1780) was the first trading post on the North Saskatchewan River.
 It was located about 4 miles west of Prince Albert, Saskatchewan.
-It and was also called Peter Pond Fort, Fort Pond, Fort la Prairie, Fort des Prairies, Lower Settlement and Fort Sturgeon River.
+Operated by the North West Company, it was also called Peter Pond Fort, Fort Pond, Fort la Prairie, Fort des Prairies, Lower Settlement and Fort Sturgeon River.

 It was located on the north bank of the river just east of the mouth of the Sturgeon River (Saskatchewan) in the Aspen parkland country.
 To the south the grassland made a sort of "bay" into the forest.
 The woods to the north provided furs and the grassland to the south buffalo for food.